Estate Tax Exemption 2026: The New Rules Explained

 If your estate plan includes A/B trust provisions, consult with an estate planning attorney to determine whether simplifying your plan makes sense for your family’s situation.

-Estate Planning Strategies for 2026 and Beyond
+Estate Planning Moves to Make for 2026

 For Central California families, a revocable living trust remains the single most important estate planning tool.
 California probate is expensive (statutory attorney and executor fees under Probate Code §10810 can reach 4% on the first $100,000 of the estate and decrease from there) and time-consuming (12 to 18 months on average).
 A funded revocable trust bypasses probate entirely, saving your family time, money, and stress.